dankelley/dankelley.github.io/_site/README.md

 Github page

 Late January 2014: trying out blogging on github.
-Pros: all sources are local, so no worries if wordpress goes out of business (or floods us with adverts).
-Cons: markdown errors are handled poorly, wordpress users have no easy way to follow.

-*Plans* convert the following from wordpress (delete when done):

-- FROM DEC 2013: 'analemma' 'coastline in oce package'
+There are pros and cons to this, and I intend to decide by mid February 2014 whether to continue blogging on github.

+* **Pros:**

+- All sources are local and can be redeployed locally or anywhere else.
+This means there is no reliance on a commercial enterprise, which might go bankrupt or might start flooding readers with adverts.

+- A normal text editor can be used for writing, which reduces greatly the pain of writing (and especially editing).

+* **Cons:**

+- Markdown errors are handled poorly, resulting in blank pages, and so using this system requires some care.

+- Wordpress users have no easy way to follow such a blog.